 TraxLambdaFunction

-Abstract base class for AWS Lambda functions that execute Trax trains via API Gateway HTTP API v2.
-Handles service provider lifecycle, configuration loading, request routing, cancellation, and error handling so your Lambda function is just a DI configuration.
+Abstract base class for AWS Lambda functions that execute Trax trains via direct SDK invocation.
+Handles service provider lifecycle, envelope-based dispatching, cancellation, and error handling so your Lambda function is just a DI configuration.

 Package